SSeg: Active Sparse Point-Label Augmentation for Semantic Segmentation: Introduction

 \section{Introduction}

-Semantic segmentation is crucial for underwater monitoring tasks such as seafloor mapping, coral health assessment, or marine species tracking.
-In a supervised setting, segmentation models learn from dense pixel‑level labels to automatically segment new images.
-However, fields such as marine biology have large datasets of unlabeled images which require expert annotators.
-Even annotated datasets rarely have dense annotations, as dense pixel‑level annotation is time‑consuming and often requires specific expertise. instead, images are typically annotated with a small number of sparse point‑level annotations, for short, \textit{point-labels}~\cite{raine2022point}.
-For example, the CoralNet project~\cite{beijbom2012automated} has underwater monitoring data from many different locations that has been labeled by marine biology experts.
-However, each image is sparsely labeled, with only 50–200 labeled pixels, which are random or uniformly sampled over the images.
-Our work explores two challenges to alleviate this lack of dense annotations, which currently hinder the applicability of recent deep learning segmentation techniques for ecology monitoring applications.
+Semantic segmentation is key for environmental monitoring, from mapping the seafloor to analyzing aerial images.
+To work automatically, models typically need detailed pixel-level label supervision.
+However, fields such as ecology have large datasets of unlabeled images and rarely have dense annotations, as dense pixel‑level annotation is time‑consuming and often requires experts.
+As a middle point, images are typically annotated with a small number of sparse point‑level annotations, for short, \textit{point-labels}~\cite{raine2022point}.
+For example, the CoralNet project~\cite{beijbom2012automated} has underwater monitoring data labeled by marine biology experts.
+However, each image is sparsely labeled, with only 50–200 randomly or uniformly sampled labeled pixels per image.
+This lack of dense annotations hinders the training and subsequent accurate performance of state-of-the-art semantic segmentation models.
+Different solutions, including the use of superpixels and deep feature affinity models, have emerged to build solutions from point-label annotations.
+In this context, our work explores two main challenges.

-First, we explore \textit{how to maximize experts annotation efforts.} Which points should be annotated to be most useful for the models that will use them later?
-The placement of the sparse points to be labeled is critical for all augmentation methods.
-D+NN~\cite{raine2024human} explores active sampling strategies for interactive point labeling.
-However, it is common to assume a uniform point sampling (either random or on a fixed grid) without considering image content.
+First, we explore \textit{how to minimize experts annotation efforts.} It is obvious that there is a trade-off between the final dense segmentation accuracy, and the number and location of the point-labels.
+But, how many points should the expert label?
+Which points are the most interesting ones to know their labels?
+Previous works typically assume a uniform point sampling (either random or on a fixed grid) without considering image content.
 While this simple sampling strategy distributes the points evenly over the image, small or thin objects are often overlooked and some points can land on ambiguous regions (e.g., object boundaries), resulting in incomplete or incorrect propagation.
-Another straightforward idea would be to place points only on objects suggested by recent foundation models, like SAM2~\cite{ravi2024sam}.
-Our work studies the effects of these baseline strategies, improving existing drawbacks with our novel active point selection strategy.
+Our work addresses this concern with our novel active point selection strategy.